 About the author

 Crafter.
 Creator.
 Online shop-a-holic.
-Mum of two.
+Mum of three.
 Lover of wine and travel.

 We love the built environment.It’s our passion, property, workplace and urban renewal.Unfortunately the reality is there are consequences to intensifying our land use.The recent report Environment Aotearoa 2019, undertaken by the Ministry for the Environment and Statistics NZ describes our environment here in little old New Zealand as besieged in numerous ways, largely as a result of human actions.

 I recently sat down with Lisa Parlane, Facilities and Procurement Manager from Sport NZ to learn about their journey - moving a team of 72 Sport NZ staff and 20 sub-tenants (from NZ Recreation Association and the Mountain Safety Council) into a new, single level, collaborative office space in the Harbour City Tower, Wellington CBD.